vladi-rh/rhoai-genaiops-lab-instructions/docs/12-maas/plan.md

 **Example opening quote style:**
 > "Giving everyone a GPU is like giving everyone their own power plant.
 What if we just... shared the electricity instead?"

+**RDU Connection:**
+> "At RDU, Canopy started as one team's experiment.
+Now the whole university wants AI.
+Time to think like a service provider, not just a developer."

 ---